avazahedi/jaco_deep_grasp/README.md

 <br>

 ### Unfinished Work
 The `generate-collision-object` branch in the deep_grasp_demo and jaco_deep_grasp repositories contain unfinished work towards dynamically generating a collision object based on information from YOLO.
 This would enable the user to place the object anywhere in the workspace and have MoveIt plan to an object location without having to predefine it in the kinova_object.yaml file that gets loaded into the ROS parameter server.
 Functionality for placing the object anywhere is already in place for point cloud segmentation and YOLO object detection.
+The main issue I was running into was figuring out how to send this newly-generated object as a goal to MoveIt using the existing architecture of deep grasp.